bel-curation/pybel-git/README.rst

 resource file.
 GitLab CI/CD doesn't seem to offer a wait time, but it might also not have an issue with timing out, either.

-An example can be found at https://gitlab.com/cthoyt/pybel-gitlab-example.
+An example repository can be found at https://gitlab.com/cthoyt/pybel-gitlab-example.
+An example build for this repository can be found at https://gitlab.com/cthoyt/pybel-gitlab-example/-/jobs/113454179

 Using Atlassian BitBucket with Bitbucket Pipelines
 --------------------------------------------------